pimbrouwers/Danom/README.md

 ![net6.0](https://img.shields.io/badge/net-6.0-blue.svg)
 ![netstandard2.1](https://img.shields.io/badge/netstandard-2.1-blue.svg)

-Danom is a C# library that provides (monadic) structures to facilitate durable programming patterns in C#, using [Option](#option) and [Result](#result).
+Danom is a C# library that provides (monadic) structures to facilitate functional programming patterns in C#, using [Option](#option) and [Result](#result).
 These discriminated unions are a powerful way to handle nullable values and expected errors in a type-safe manner, while also providing a fluent API for chaining operations.

 ## Key Features